 John Rustad was appointed Parliamentary Secretary for Forestry to the Minister of Forests, Lands and Natural Resource Operations on September 5, 2012.

 He was re-elected to represent Nechako Lakes on May 12, 2009, and was previously elected as MLA for the riding of Prince George-Omineca in the 2005 provincial election.

-John currently co-chairs the Farm Assessment Review Panel and has chaired the Select Standing Committee on Crown Corporations, the Select Standing Committee to Appoint a Police Complaint Commissioner and the Government Caucus Committee on Social Development.
-He was also a member of the Select Standing Committee on Children and Youth, the Select Standing Committee on Education, the Selection Standing Committee on Finance and Government Services and the Select Standing Committee on Public Accounts.
+John currently co-chairs the Farm Assessment Review Panel and has chaired the Special Committee on Timber Supply, the Select Standing Committee on Crown Corporations, the Special Committee to Appoint a Police Complaint Commissioner and the Government Caucus Committee on Social Development.
+He is a current member of the Select Standing Committee on Health, and has also been a member of the Select Standing Committee on Children and Youth, the Select Standing Committee on Education, the Selection Standing Committee on Finance and Government Services, and the Select Standing Committee on Public Accounts.

 Since 2005, John has chaired the Northern Caucus of B.C. and has toured extensively throughout the North to listen and bring forward issues that affect those communities.
 He is also a chair of B.C.’s Outdoor Caucus and government representative to PNWER (Pacific Northwest Economic Region).

 Born and raised in Prince George, John has worked in the forest industry for more than 20 years.
 He formed Western Geographic Information Systems Inc. in 1995, offering a consulting service to the forest industry.
 Previously he was the Geographic Information Systems department manager for Timberline Forest Inventory Consultants in Prince George.
 John also owns a woodlot license and has been involved in land development projects.